 If you’re looking for sky-high cheekbones, lifted brows, or an ultra-defined jawline like Huntington-Whiteley, a quick massage can have you on your way to model-worthy facial features.
 The Mia Smart has a Firming Massage Head and Sonic Awakening Eye Massager that helps to lift and firm the face, while de-puffing the under eye area.

 “I spend time massaging the face and under eyes to get the blood circulating for an instant lift and natural glow,” Ta explains.
 “It’s gentle on my clients’ skin but gets the job done — leaving the skin looking tighter and firmer.”

 He likes to spend “a little extra time” massaging the cheekbones and jaw for “instant” lift and contour.
-Spending a couple minutes massaging your favorite face cream or oil into the skin with a gua sha, jade roller, or your even your fingers can have a similarly sculpting effect.
+Spending a couple minutes massaging your favorite face cream or oil into the skin with a gua sha, jade roller, or even your fingers can have a similarly sculpting effect.

 3. Swap Your Contour For ConcealerEmbedded content: